 Taking My Frustration To God

 And that tension was just eating at me.
 I was praying about this and I felt like God showed me… why don’t you start tracking your giving?
 From that point we started tracking what we call our Net Given.
 Essentially it’s just a simple spreadsheet where we track how much we give each month and now that is our primary metric for success because it lines up with our goal of giving a lot of money away.

 It was a game changer for us because it made giving something that can be tracked.
 It eliminated that frustration and that tension.
 And it made giving more fun and it excites us.
 We get to watch our Net Given number rise.
 It’s just really, really fun.
 That is the more important number to us.
-Our net worth is not as important to us any longer.

 It’s pretty amazing.
 But that’s how God works.
 His ways are not our ways.
 He does things that the ways of the kingdom or the laws of the kingdom seem to be opposite of what they are on earth and so yeah, that’s been really fun.

 Download the Net Given Spreadsheet